riteshpakala/Nea/README.md

 # Nea (macOS)

 A SwiftUI macOS application to run local LLM models.
-Started as a GPT/LLM Client with Prompt Engineering support with Microsoft's Azure OpenAI functionality.
-But, slowly migrating to local only.
-The migration process is currently a work in progress.

-Currently, the project is set to point to local MLX models as default.
-A proper guide on setting up MLX and using MLX models with this application will come in the near future.
+Currently, the project is set to point to personal local MLX models as default.
+A proper guide on setting up MLX and using MLX models with this application will come in the near future, [here](#setting-up-local-models) is a quick way to bootstrap your machine to get started.

-Some of these initial designs were provided by [Dustin Simantob](https://www.linkedin.com/in/dustinsimantob).
-Although, the interface was mostly inspired by one of my favorite applications [Alfred](https://en.wikipedia.org/wiki/Alfred_(software)) (or Spotlight search) and the templatization was inspired by [Raycast](https://www.raycast.com).
+The interface was inspired by one of my favorite applications [Alfred](https://en.wikipedia.org/wiki/Alfred_(software)) (or Spotlight search) and the templatization was inspired by [Raycast](https://www.raycast.com).

-The future holds thoughts around prompt chaining and time-series forecasting.
+The future holds thoughts around prompt chaining and [time-series forecasting](https://github.com/riteshpakala/David).

 General Query View           |  Prompt Studio :-------------------------:|:-------------------------: